robertkeizer/linux-util/README.md

-A library to help with linux specific functionality.

 __sysctl()__ -
 Produces an object that can be used to grab sysctl values.
 Since numbers and some special characters are not allowed in object names, full spelt out numbers are substituted.